What Treatments a Cosmetologist Can And Can’t Perform?

 That might sound a bit scary for some, but it’s actually a common procedure!
 In fact, way back in 1999, it was the most popular cosmetic procedure done.
 And it’s only increased in popularity since!

 People get chemical peels for a variety of reasons.
 For one, they help unclog pores, reduce the appearance of wrinkles, and even out pigmentation.
-Not only that, but they also can heal deep acne scarring and improve rosacea, among other things!
+Not only that, but they also can can also heal deep acne scarring and improve rosacea, among other things!

 With a growing number of people interested in this procedure and the long list of benefits, it’s no wonder why cosmetologists would be wondering if this technique is reserved for estheticians or the specially-licensed.